angelikakuleta/textToStr-refactoring/README.md

 ## Decorator pattern

 One object wraps another object with the same interface.
 Intercepts calls to methods and adds own behavior.

+## Builder pattern

+Encapsulates the process of building a complex object.
+Consumer only declare intentions about the final product.
+Builder ensures that the product satisfies intentions.
+The whole process ends in calling the `Build` method.

+`Build` method should not have any arguments.
+The builder object is supposed to accumulate content through its lifetime and then to use that content when `Build` method is invoked.